Shahrullo/Data-Science-App-with-Python-and-Streamlit/README.md

 Each project solves different problems and you can see them as webpage locally.

-Just choose any model, download with folder and type in your command `streamlit run app.py`.
+Just choose any model, download with folder and type in your command `$ streamlit run app.py`.